Three ways to invest in Thrivent funds

 To gauge relative volatility, investors often use a metric known as beta.
 Beta is a statistical measure of the volatility, or market risk, of an investment compared to a benchmark.
 The lower the beta, the lower the volatility of the investment compared with the benchmark.

-In addition to the Thrivent Moderately Aggressive Allocation Fund, Thrivent also manages three other asset allocation funds, giving investors with moderately conservative to aggressive risk tolerances the opportunity to choose a portfolio suited to their objectives and threshold for risk:
+In addition to the Thrivent Moderately Aggressive Allocation Fund, Thrivent also manages five other asset allocation funds, giving investors with conservative to aggressive risk tolerances the opportunity to choose a portfolio suited to their objectives and threshold for risk:

-Thrivent Mutual Funds has more than 20 mutual funds spanning most major asset classes to help investors build diversified portfolios.
+Thrivent Asset Management has more than 20 mutual funds and exchange-traded funds spanning most major asset classes to help investors build diversified portfolios.

 Although asset allocation funds cannot shelter you entirely from the ups and downs of the market, they can lower your exposure to the stock market and help reduce the volatility of your own portfolio over the long-term.